-- 30 When WCBs reach the UTLS region at the end of their ascent, they have the potential to modify the upper-level flow and to eventually amplify upper-level ridges, or initiate Rossby waves where the WCB outflow interacts by interacting with the PV waveguide (or jet stream).
-They can initiate Rossby waves (Roethlisberger et al., 2018), amplify upper-level ridges, or contribute to the formation or maintenance of blocks (e.g., Wernli (1997); Pomroy and Thorpe (2000); Grams et al. (2011); Pfahl et al. (2015b)).
-In consequencesome cases, these local modifications of the upper-level flow can propagate downstream and thus influence the evolution and the predictability of the weather downstream (Grams et al., 2011, 2018).
+When WCBs reach the UTLS region at the end of their ascent, they have the potential to modify the upper-level flow and to eventually amplify upper-level ridges, or initiate Rossby waves where the WCB outflow interacts with the PV waveguide (or jet stream) (e.g., Wernli (1997); Pomroy and Thorpe (2000); Grams et al. (2011); Pfahl et al. (2015b)).
+In consequence, these local modifications of the upper-level flow can propagate downstream and thus influence the evolution and the predictability of the weather downstream (Grams et al., 2011, 2018).
 For a WCB to exert a substantial impact on the upper-level flow, it must reach levels close to the tropopause.
-Hence, it is physically most elu- - 5 cidating to show the WCB outflow region together with the position of the (dynamical) tropopause, which we here define as the 2 pvu isolineisosurface.
-This is done in Figure Fig. 11, which includes the zonal mean tropopause position, isentropes(potential temperature isolines), as well as the distribution of the WCB outflow positions for the four different regions (NATL, NPAC, MED and SATL) and for HIST and RCP85.
+Hence, it is physically most elucidating to show the WCB outflow region together with the position of the (dynamical) tropopause, which we here define as the 2 pvu isoline.
+This is done in Figure 11, which includes the zonal mean tropopause position, isentropes (potential temperature isolines) as well as the distribution of WCB outflow positions for the four different regions (NATL, NPAC, MED and SATL) and for HIST and RCP85.

-The isentropes ascend towards the poles whereas the dynamical tropopause descends from its levels around about 100 hPa in the tropics to about 300 hPa in the polar regions, with steep slopes where jet streams are located.
-Due to the warmer tempera-

-- tures in RCP85, the isentropes are consistently shifted to lower altitudes in the troposphere (dashed gray lines).
-The tropopause, however, remains rather unchanged in only slightly increases in altitude in the warmer climate (solid fand dashed black lines).
-In HIST, air parcels in the WCB outflows, i.e., at the end of their ascent, reach the UTLS in the mean at a latitude of $\sim 45^{\circ}$ N/S (Figure (Fig. 11) for the oceanic basins (regions NATL, NPAC and SATL) and of , and $\sim 50^{\circ}$ N for the Mediterranean (MED - 15) MED (see green lines).
-Interesting is the difference in location of the outflow altitude relative to the dynamical tropopause.
+The isentropes ascend towards the poles whereas the dynamical tropopause descends from its levels around 100 hPa in the tropics to about 300 hPa in the polar regions, with steep slopes where jet streams are located.
+Due to the warmer temperatures in RCP85, the isentropes are consistently shifted to lower altitudes in the troposphere (dashed gray lines).
+The tropopause, however, remains rather unchanged in the warmer climate (solid/dashed black lines).
+In HIST, air parcels in the WCB outflows, i.e., at the end of their ascent, reach the UTLS in the mean at a latitude of $\sim 45^{\circ}$ N/S (Figure 11) for the oceanic basins (NATL, NPAC and SATL) and of $\sim 50^{\circ}$ N for the Mediterranean (MED) (see green lines).
+Interesting is the difference in outflow altitude relative to the dynamical tropopause.
 Whereas the outflow peak is located below the mean tropopause in NATL and MED, this is not the case for NPAC and SATL.
-There, the maximum of the outflow is either located very near to the close to the mean tropopause altitude, or even within the lower stratosphere.
-In the RCP85elimate, all regions experience a poleward and upward shift in the WCB outflows (see colour shading).
-Given that the dynamical tropopause remains rather unchanged in RCP85, this points to WCBs being able to more - 20 strongly disturb the upper-level flow, with implications for the formation of intense ridges and blocks, for the downstream weather evolution and for predictability, as discussed before.
-This finding is, of course, also consistent with the isentropic level
+There, the maximum of the outflow is either located very near to the tropopause altitude, or even within the lower stratosphere.
+In the RCP85 climate, all regions experience a poleward and upward

 Figure 11.
-50-year mean potential temperature (solid/dashed grey lines) and potential vorticity (2 pvu isolines; solid/dashed thick black lines), zonally averaged over the four target regions (a) NATL, (b) NPAC, SATL and (c) MED, and (d) SATL.
-Dashed For both fields, dashed lines correspond to RCP85, and solid lines to HIST.
-Green solid lines show the distribution normalized frequency (binsize 5°, 25 hPa) of the WCB air parcels at the end of their ascent for HIST (outermost line for 0.2% with an increment of 0.2 for NATL, NPAC, SATL and 0.3 for MED).
-The corresponding shift in a future effect of climate change on the normalized WCB frequency, RCP85 minus HISTRCP85-HIST, is shown in color shading.
-All panels are for winter in the corresponding hemisphere, i.e., DJF in (a, b, c) and JJA in (d) and the PV has been multiplied by -1 in SATL.
+50-year mean potential temperature (solid/dashed grey lines) and potential vorticity (2 pvu isolines; solid/dashed thick black lines) zonally averaged over the four target regions NATL, NPAC, SATL and MED.
+Dashed lines correspond to RCP85, solid lines to HIST.
+Green solid lines show the distribution of the WCB air parcels at the end of their ascent for HIST.
+The corresponding shift in a future climate, RCP85 minus HIST, is shown in color shading.
+All panels are for winter in the corresponding hemisphere, i.e., DJF in (a, b, c) and JJA in (d).

-reached at the end of the WCB ascent (see Figure Fig. 8d).
-For instance, in the NATL the end-of-ascent isentropic level changes (in the median) from ~ 313 K in HIST to ~ 322 K in RCP85, which fairly well matches with the isentropic levels in Figure Fig. 11 and supports the finding that the outflow is shifted closer to the tropopause.
-However, a poleward shift of the ascent region.
+shift in the WCB outflows (see colour shading).
+Given that the dynamical tropopause remains rather unchanged in RCP85, this points to WCBs being able to more strongly disturb the upper-level flow, with implications for the downstream weather evolution and predictability, as discussed before.
+This finding is, of course, also consistent with the isentropic level reached at the end of the WCB ascent (see Figure 8d).
+For instance, in the NATL the end-of-ascent isentropic level changes (in the median) from $\sim 313 \, \text{K}$ in HIST to $\sim 322 \, \text{K}$ in RCP85, which fairly well matches with the isentropic levels in Figure 11 and supports the finding that the outflow is shifted closer to the tropopause.